haoranD/Awesome-Human-Activity-Recognition/README.md

 ## Acknowledgment

+Many thanks to the useful publications and repos: [Jingdong Wang](https://github.com/jindongwang)

 ## Contents
 * If you have any problems, suggestions or improvements, please feel free to submit the issues or PRs.
 * [Background](#Background)